-Serving on DRC’s Committee(s) – Program & Planning, Legislation
+Serving on DRC’s Committee(s) – Public Policy, Program & Planning, Community Engagement

 Mariza Ochoa is working towards obtaining a Bachelor's degree from the University of the Pacific to become a Spanish literature teacher.
 She was the winner of the Jan Good Award in 2019.